una-auxme/micromobilitykinematics.jl/docs/src/examples/changing_steering_position.md

 ## 1. Initialisation
 The initial stage of the process is to initialise all of the requisite sub-subsystems of the vehicle that directly influence the behaviour of the steering mechanism.

+> **Note:** The classes in this library are grouped according to the components used in a system, such as steering or suspension.
+The system class then contains important positions of the individual components, which in turn contain their dimensions.

 ### Steering

 The initial step is to commence the configuration of the steering geometry, which entails defining the dimensions of the constituent components.
 The dimensions exert a direct impact on the kinematic characteristics of the steering mechanism.
 To gain a more comprehensive grasp of the steering geometry, it is recommended to consult the accompanying documentation, which provides a comprehensive and detailed account of the subject matter.